rmRiteshMaurya/My-Code-Learning-Repo/README.md

-Hello My name is Ritesh Maurya,
-Currently I'm a student of Electronic & Communication (3 rd year student) I just started learning new Programming Language i.e- C++ Here is my Repo in which I Upload my C++ code of small projects.
+Hello My name is Ritesh Maurya, and I am a recent Electronics and Communication graduate from Bundelkhand University, Jhansi Here is my Repo in which I Upload my C++ practice code.
-.
-.
 Thank you.